-In Mar 2015, we were appointed by the HKT Education to build a flipped classroom learning platform to promote online active learning.
-The app, Flipped Classroom is one of the deliverables, which provides video tutorials, interactive quizzes and performance report to students.
+In Mar 2015, we were appointed by HKT Education to build a flipped classroom learning platform to promote active online learning.
+Flipped Classroom is one of the deliverables, which provides video tutorials, interactive quizzes, and performance report to students.

 Our users – local secondary school students, are digital natives.
 Due to the heavy load of homework, exams and tutorial classes, squeezing time to study paper notes seems impossible for them.
 We hope the Flipped Classroom app gathers and digitalises all school teaching materials into one place so that students can learn independently and conveniently outside the classroom.

 At the beginning of the project, the client prototyped the platform website before the app development.
-It was double-edged for it demonstrated essential features and limited both design and technologies to be used.
+It was double-edged, for it demonstrated essential features and limited both design and technologies to be used.
 The situation was challenging.
 I reorganised the information, flows and wireframe with all stakeholders around five times to figure out design workarounds:

-In the app, there are quizzes in different subjects and topics to evaluate student’s learning outcome.
+In the app, there are quizzes on different subjects and topics to evaluate student’s learning outcome.

-Topic cards: Instead of putting things vertically, a scrollable grid list with topic cards shows a summary of the topic, so that users can scan the titles and locate a topic easily.
+Topic cards: Instead of putting things vertically, a scrollable grid list with topic cards shows a summary of the topic.
+Users can scan the titles and locate a topic quickly.
 The big image on the cards also makes students feel less bored compared to a text-based list.

 Corner tag: represents the status of completion.
-A “late” assignment is in red to catch user’s attention; a “completed” one is translucent, as I think it is less important to users.
+A “late” assignment is in red to catch the user’s attention; a “completed” one is translucent.
+I think it is less important to users.

 Down to the quiz section, there were 5 question types: multiple-choice, true or false, fill in the blanks, matching and ordering.
-The best solution for the last two is by dragging to do the action, which I believe is the most intuitive way.
+The best solution for the last two is by dragging to do the action, which I believe is the most intuitive.
 Unfortunately, due to limited time and budget, we turned to tap-and-go to switch between targets.
-This takes more step to perform, on the other hand, it performs better on low-end devices in schools.
+It takes more step to perform.
+On the other hand, it serves better on low-end devices in schools.

-Considering the clickings and postures while answering questions, all critical actions like options and submit button are put on the right for most users – right-handed.
-Tapping the navigational arrows, it will go to the next or previous question.
-Supplementary info like the timer or question number is put with topics and presented in a timeline to show the sequence of learning.
+Considering the clickings and postures while answering questions, all critical actions like options and submit buttons are put on most users’ right – right-handed.
+Tapping the navigational arrows will go to the next or previous question.
+Supplementary info like the timer or question number is put with topics and presented in a timeline to show the learning sequence.

 Designing App Icon

 Translating “Flipped Classroom” into visual is not easy.
-At that time not many people have heard of “flipped teaching”.
-If it has to be a symbol, the icon should be recognizable by students and teachers.
+At that time, not many people have heard of “flipped teaching”.
+If it has to be a symbol, the icon should be recognisable by students and teachers.
 I tried stationeries, ticks or applying blackboard textures to associate the product with online learning.

 The most challenging part is to find compromise solutions under limitations.
 I truly know how good is a gamified education product.
 However, if we could not have this, what alternatives we can provide?
 We explored patterns that students familiar with and brought them into a digital experience, meanwhile keeping the app user-friendly and technically feasible to ship it on time.

-Some may think “design” is subjective, but in fact, it is built on habit, patterns and cognition on a matter.
+Some may think “design” is subjective, but it is built on habit, patterns, and cognition on a matter.